Marci599/neoarc.github.io/_wiki/sfmb_tutorial_theme_settings.md

 This wiki explains how you can create and configure game themes using the ThemeSettings editor found in the MapEditor.
 You can manage things such as:
+- GameThemes & Themes
 - Animated parallax auto-scrolling background layers
 - Custom sky colors
 - Background objects
-- Override which resources specific themes should use

 This wiki doesn't cover everything, but you can easily figure the rest out by yourself.
 I hope this helps!

-# Enter `Theme definitions`
+# 1. Enter `Theme definitions`

 1. Click the `Manage GameThemes` button on the `home` tab of the Map Editor.
 	- <img width="814" height="113" alt="image" src="https://github.com/user-attachments/assets/3299c0ff-107c-43d1-bf7e-7a820ea7a60a" />